-COVID-19 transformed our lives in all aspects in 2020 — from how and where we work to how we socialize — and it will surely affect our New Year's resolutions for 2021, too.
+COVID-19 has transformed our lives in all aspects — from how and where we work to how we socialize — and it will surely affect our New Year's resolutions for 2022, too.

 Video of the Day